Nyasharai/EmotiBot/README.md

     npm start
     ```

-## Usage
+## How It Works:
-Once the application is running, you can interact with the chatbot by typing your emotions.
-It will provide appropriate responses based on the detected emotion and give suggestions for self-care.
-The chatbot will offer a friendly greeting at the start and gracefully close the conversation at the end.
+- **User Interaction**: The user communicates with the chatbot through text or voice input.
+- **Emotion Detection**: The chatbot analyzes the user's input to detect the emotion behind it.
+- **Response Generation**: Based on the detected emotion, the chatbot provides relevant self-care tips or responses.
+- **End of Conversation**: The user can end the conversation at any time by saying "goodbye" or similar phrases.
+- **Voice Input**: The chatbot also supports voice search for users who prefer speaking over typing.

 ### Sample Interactions:
 - **User:** "I feel sad."